secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 # Part 6 - Deploy Secret Node

-> Note: If you're wanting to participate in the testnet launched 12/23/2019 then proceed with [this guide](https://github.com/enigmampc/discovery-testnet/blob/master/SETUP.md) on that guide you can skip the "install SGX" part of the instructions.
+> Note: Stop here If you're wanting to participate in the testnet launched 12/23/2019 and proceed from this point to [this guide](https://github.com/enigmampc/discovery-testnet/blob/master/SETUP.md) on that guide you can skip the "install SGX" part of the instructions.

+Continuing will not launch the testnet.

 Running this script will start 9 enigma workers on the enigma devnet.